jcheminform/useful-queries/docs/articles.md

 # Articles

-This sections contains a collection of queries related to journal articles.
+This sections contains a collection of queries related to journal <a name="tp1">article</a>s.

 ## Most cited articles